 From within Looker, you can grab any one of a series of URLs with which other Looker users or users outside your Looker instance can open a query or Look.
-To send data from Looker to other destinations outside Looker, you can publish a Look with a public URL and then send the URL and share the URL through one of the methods below.
+To send data from Looker to other destinations outside Looker, you can publish a Look with a public URL and then send and share the URL through one of the methods described on this page.

 After you’ve run a query, you can share the query’s URL with another Looker user.
 They will arrive at the same report and visualization, if any.

-The easiest way to share a URL is to simply copy the URL from your browser and share it with another Looker user:
+The easiest way to share a URL is to simply copy it from your browser and then share it:

-Sometimes it is easier to share a shorter URL when you want to direct a colleague to your report.
-To do so, click the gear drop-down near the upper right of the page, select Share, then copy the Short URL:
+Sometimes it’s easier to share a shorter URL when you want to direct a colleague to your report.
+To do so, click the gear drop-down near the upper right of the page, select Share, and then copy the Short URL:

 The Share URLs window also provides the Expanded URL option.
-The expanded URL shows all of the details for the query, including fields and filters.
+An expanded URL shows all the details for the query, including fields and filters.
 This information can be useful for developers who want to modify a parameterized URL.
-This is often useful in a custom LookML field or external tool.
+This is often useful in a custom LookML field or an external tool.

 Selecting the Get link option from the dashboard's three-dot menu reveals a pop-up that contains a link to the dashboard, which can be copied and shared.